-True rose essential oil is expensive because it takes several thousand rose petals to distil just one ounce of rose oil.
-Be careful that you’re not fooled by a cheaper, adulterated rose oil that has been extended with another essential oil or synthetic chemicals – or is entirely synthetic.
+True rose essential oil is very expensive because it takes several thousand rose petals to distill just one ounce of rose oil.
+So be extremely careful that you’re not fooled by a cheaper, adulterated rose oil that has been extended with another essential oil or synthetic chemicals – or is entirely synthetic.
 Combine rose oil in a massage lotion or oil for a fantastic sensual massage with your partner, or add a few drops to a romantic bath.
 Rose essential oil is a complete fragrance in itself, with rich, deep base notes, floral middle tones and a sweet, slightly leafy top note.

 Neroli essential oil